 In Year 1 children are expected to learn to spell the high frequency words and use these within their writing.
 Each week six words are taken home to learn to spell and are tested on a regular basis.
-From Year 2 to Year 6 spelling rules and patterns are taught through the 'Babcock No nonsense' spelling programme.
+From Year 2 to Year 6 spelling rules and patterns are taught through the 'Twinkl' spelling programme and reinforced in handwriting lessons.

 Spelling displays in the classroom reflect current learning and children are expected to use these in their work.
-(See Spelling Policy)